fnordoglargh/metametalmapper/README.md

 ### Graph Databases

-A [graph database](https://en.wikipedia.org/wiki/Graph_database) is ideal to store data from MA for further analysis.
+A [graph database](https://en.wikipedia.org/wiki/Graph_database) is ideal to store data from M-A for further analysis.
 Bands and their members are nodes.
-They are connected through edges storing e.g. data like what pseudonym a member used in a certain band or what instruments were played.
+They are connected through edges storing e.g. data, like what pseudonym a member used in a certain band or what instruments were played.

 ## How to use

-`metal_mapper.py`, when called without switches, shows a list of compiler switches and some hints how to use them.
+`metal_mapper.py`, when called on without switches, shows a list of program switches and some hints how to use them.
 The program does not have an interactive mode.
-Every function (but the bootstrapping) needs data from previous runs.
+Every function needs data from previous runs, except the bootstrapping.

-### Use Case: Crawl and Analyse Norway
+The following sections will guide you through the usage of the program.

-1. Get all known Norwegian band links from MA: `metal_mapper.py -c NO`
+1. Getting all known band links from a country on M-A,
-2. Crawl all Norwegian bands: `metal_mapper.py -b -f links/NO.lnks`
+2. Starting Neo4j Desktop,
+3. Crawling all Norwegian bands,
-3. Open Neo4j Desktop and look at the graph.
+4. Opening Neo4j Desktop and inspect the graph,
-4. Print raw analysis in the terminal and export a `.graphml` file: `metal_mapper.py -z NO`
+5. Print raw analysis in the terminal, export `.graphml` and statistics files.

-### Bootstrapping: Crawl _all_ available countries

-Calling with the switch `-a` will:
+### Boostrapping: Crawl a country or a region for band links

+If you're not interested in getting the band links for all countries you can either:

+* Start with the switch `-c NN` to crawl all bands in exactly one country **or**
+* Call with `-r NNN` where NNN is the key of the region you want to crawl.

+Crawling an entire region is recommended only for small regions or to update with new bands.

+You may define your own regions in `country_helper.py`.
+Just make sure that a region code has three letters (or more) so that no country link files will be overwritten in a crawl.

-1. Generate a list of all countries (from MA's [by country page](https://www.metal-archives.com/browse/country)) with at least one band entry.
+Band list files are generated by country (from M-A's ["by country page"](https://www.metal-archives.com/browse/country)) with at least one band entry.
-2. Extract the link for every band in every country and save the links in a folder with the same name.
-    The name of the files follows this simple scheme: `NN.lnks` where NN is the two letter short form.
+The names of the files follows this simple scheme: `NN.lnks` where NN is the two letter short form.
 The contents of an `.lnks` file looks like this:
-    ```

     Akollonizer/3540362756
     Among_the_Mist/7576
     Nami/3540321763
     Persefone/12779
-    ```

 Together with `https://www.metal-archives.com/bands/` a fully fledged link to every band can be generated whenever it is needed.

-### Boostrapping at smaller scale: Crawl a country or a region

-If you're not interested in getting the band links for all countries you can either

-* start with the switch `-c NNN` to crawl all bands in exactly one country **or**
-* call with `-r NNN` where NNN is the key of the region you want to crawl.

-Region codes should always have three letters (or more) so that no country link files will be overwritten in a crawl.
+You can easily build files with the short links of your favorite bands.

+### Create a graph in Neo4j Desktop

+Before bands can be crawled a database needs to be created.

+1. Open Neo4j Desktop.
+2. Click _Add Graph_ → _Create a Local Graph_.
+3. Give it a name and a password.
+4. Open `settings.py` and change `NEO4J_PASSWORD` to what you entered in the above step.
+5. Start the database.
+Remember that you need to start tge database every time you want to interact with the database.

 ### Crawl bands

-Two options are available to crawl bands from the above generated link files:
+Several options are available to crawl bands from the above generated link files:
+1.  `-b -f <path/to/file>`: Crawls the bands in the given file.
+2. `-b -F <countries>`: In this case `<countries>` is a comma separated list of ISO shorts (`N1,N2,N3`).
+Don't use white spaces unless you enclose the entire list in double quotes (`"N1, N2, N3"`).
-1. `-b`: Crawls _every_ band from all files found in `./links`.
+3. `-b`: Crawls _every_ band from all files found in `./links`.
 This mode is not recommended.
-It will take a long time finish.
-Better use
+It will take a long time to finish.
-2.  `-b -f filename`: Crawls the bands in the given file.

 Eight threads are used by default to crawl for bands (See the [performance analysis](DESIGN_NOTES.md) for the amount of crawling threads).